-Even if you don't consider yourself a power tool person, a day will come when you have to put up a set of mini-blinds or wall shelving, and without one of these, you won't be able to do it.
-Beyond small, here-and-there home improvements, a decent power drill will stick with you as you advance to bigger projects, and depending on the attachments you use, can drive screws for carpentry, cut holes in drywall for light fixtures, and even mix mortar for a DIY tile backsplash.
+Even if you don't consider yourself a power tool person, a day will come when you must put up a set of mini-blinds or wall shelving — and without one of these, you won't be able to do it.
+Beyond small, “here and there” home improvements, a decent power drill will stick with you as you advance to bigger projects.
+Depending on the attachments you use, these can drive screws for carpentry, cut holes in drywall for light fixtures and even mix mortar for a DIY tile backsplash.

-Unless you want those bookshelves you're building to look like they came out of a Dr. Seuss book or MC Escher sketch, you're going to need a level.
+Unless you want bookshelves that you're building to look asymmetrical, you're going to need a level.
 Depending on how in-depth your project is, you can go with anything from a simple single-vial model to a three-vial, magnetic-framed version that measures level, plumb and 45° angles.
-The point is: have one – you'll be amazed at how much use it gets.
+The point is: when you have one, you'll be amazed at how much use it gets.
 Building projects aside, a level is also a must-have for hanging pictures and installing curtain rods.

 Tons of projects require sanding, from refinishing a dining room table to patching drywall.
-Instead of plain old sand paper, keep a few foam sanding blocks (in different grits) stashed in your toolbox.
-Unlike older-style sanding blocks that require you to clamp in pieces of sandpaper, the newer flexible foam sanding blocks are cheap, double-sided (twice the sanding surface), flexible enough to fit around curves and into smaller grooves, and disposable.
+Instead of plain old sandpaper, keep a few sanding blocks of foam (in different grits) stashed in your toolbox.
+Unlike older-style sanding blocks that require you to clamp in pieces of sandpaper, the flexible foam sanding blocks are cheap, double-sided (twice the sanding surface), flexible enough to fit around curves and into smaller grooves.
+They are also disposable.

-While putty knives, true to their name, are perfect for applying putties and joint compound (think taping drywall seams and filling in nail holes), they’re also great for scraping almost anything off a surface: paint, old wallpaper, caulk, and in worst-case scenarios, gum.
-They come in widths that range anywhere from 1 to around 6 inches – if you want to keep just one on hand, go for a mid-size model, and you’ll be set for most jobs.
+While putty knives — true to their name —are perfect for applying putties and joint compound (think taping drywall seams and filling in nail holes), they’re also great for scraping almost anything off a surface: paint, old wallpaper, caulk and gum in worst-case scenarios.
+They come in widths that range anywhere from 1 to around 6 inches.
+Should you want to keep just one on hand, go for a mid-size model — and you’ll be set for most jobs.

-If you're going to invest in any kind of saw, make it a hacksaw: they're affordable, versatile, and easy to store.
+If you're going to invest in any kind of saw, make it a hacksaw because they're affordable, versatile and easy to store.
 Hacksaws are technically designed to cut metal, but they tackle plastics and wood equally well, given that you use the appropriate blade type for each material.
-Use them to size threshold strips, rip through sheet metal and stubborn bolts, and cut copper and PVC pipes.
+Use them to size threshold strips, rip through sheet metal and stubborn bolts and cut copper or PVC pipes.

-Power tools and work lights need a place to plug in, regardless of whether or not you’re in range of an electrical outlet.
-That's where extension cords come in, and we're not talking about the delicate power extension that your living room table lamp is plugged into.
+Power tools and work lights need a place to plug in, regardless of if you’re in range of an electrical outlet.
+That's where extension cords come in — and we're not talking about the delicate power extension that your living room table lamp is plugged into.
 Get your hands on a heavy duty (preferably outdoor-grade) extension cord that can support the electrical pull of your power tools and work lights, as well as brave incidental moisture and project grit/dust.